 - Confirm that your environment is as secure as you believe

-- Prove to a third party that an environment is secure and trustworthy
+- Prove to a third party that you are a secure and trustworthy partner

 - Quickly assess the security of a less mature control environment (in a sense, a technical risk assessment)